JFoederer/robotframeworkMBT/README.md

 * __Stative__
   Stative steps express a truth value.
 Like, _you have a blank postcard_.
 For these steps, the `:IN:` expression is a condition.
 The `:OUT:` part is either identical to the `:IN:` condition or a statement.
 If the when-action already sets the property, then you use a condition in the `:OUT:` part.
 Statements, like assigning a new property, are useful to express the result of a scenario.
 For instance, to express indirect effects of an action, or when the result of an action depends on the given system state.
 The step implementation of stative steps consists purely of checks.
 * __Refinement__
-  Action refinement allows you to build hierarchy into your scenarios.
-The `:IN:` and `:OUT:` expressions are only conditions (checks), but the `:IN:` and `:OUT:` expressions are different.
-If for any step the `:OUT:` expression is reached for evaluation, but fails, this signals the need for refinement.
-A single full scenario can be inserted if all `:IN:` conditions match at the current position and the pending `:OUT:` conditions are satisfied after insertion.
+  Action refinement allows for hierarchy in scenarios by delegating implementation of a when-step to another scenario.
+The `:IN:` and `:OUT:` expressions of the when-step contain conditions (checks), but the `:IN:` and `:OUT:` expressions contradict.
+A single full scenario can be inserted to resolve the contradiction.
+For a scenario to be a valid refinement, all `:IN:` conditions must match at the current position and the pending `:OUT:` conditions must be satisfied after insertion.
+The step implementation should check and confirm the end state of the system under test after refinement.

 ### Keeping your models clean